Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 Analytics tools measure which content moves prospects through the funnel.
 You need to know which blog posts generate qualified leads and which case studies close deals.

 Your CMS publishes and manages content assets.
-It's where content lives and where you control distribution.
+It is where content lives and where you control distribution.

 Your CRM tracks buyer journey progression.
-It shows which stage each prospect is in and which content they've consumed.
+It shows which stage each prospect is in and which content they have consumed.

 Data enrichment tools improve persona and account accuracy.
 Better data means better segmentation and more precise content routing.